ggruenhagen3/coselens/README.md

 * group1: mutation file for the first group of samples (for example, those that possess the trait of interest)
 * group2: mutation file for the second group of samples (for example, those that do NOT possess the trait of interest)
 * subset.genes.by (optional): genes to subset results by
+* sequenced.genes (optional): the gene_list paramater from dndscv, which is a list of genes to restrict the analysis (use for targeted sequencing studies)
 * ... other paramters passed to dncdscv, all defaults from ```dndscv``` are used except max_muts_per_gene_per_sample is set to Infinity

 The input parameters group1 and group2 are two dataframes of mutations, one for each group of samples.
 Each dataframe of mutations should have 5 columns: sampleID, chr (chromosome), pos (position within the chromosome), ref (reference base), alt (mutated base).
 Only list independent events as mutations.
 An example of the format of the table: